 - Below is a general budget which outlines eligible categories and their allocation under this award.
 The Recipient is to utilize the "Proposed Program Budget" as a guide for completing the "Budget Detail Worksheet" below. - The equipment category will require a "Detailed Budget Worksheet" including the proposed equipment to be purchased and the corresponding Authorized Equipment List (AEL) reference number.
 The AEL can be found at www.rkb.us. - The transfer of funds between the categories listed in the "Proposed Program Budget" is permitted.
-However, the transfer of funds between Issues is strictly prohibited. - If applicable, Issue 2, 5 and 16 Management and Administration costs corresponds to 3% of the Issue allocation.
-This allocation is in addition to the total issue award and has been added to the overall award amount.
-Management and Administration funds allocated may be put towards Programmatic costs instead. - Management and Administration costs are not allowed unless identified in the Proposed Program Budget below.
+However, the transfer of funds between Issues is strictly prohibited. - However, at the discretion of the Recipient, funds allocated to Management and Administration costs (as described in the "Proposed Program Budget") may be put towards Programmatic costs instead.
+However, no more than 3% of each Recipients' total award may be expended on Management and Administration costs.